THE FALL OF DON JUAN

 MICHAEL.
 What do you have against this world?

 WITNESS.
 Ok.
 I'm going to take a shower and put myself together.
+(Exits.)

 MICHAEL.
-What did he say to you?
+What did he say to make you freak out?

 NATALIE.
 It doesn't matter.

 MICHAEL.
-Then why did you freak out?
+Then why did you jump like this?

 NATALIE.
 Stop interrogating me.